-At this point share your value proposition, which needs to grab their attention, for instance:
+At this point, share your unique selling proposition, which needs to grab their attention.
+For instance:

-“We’ve been able to save some of your competitors 25% of their stationery costs, is this something you would be interested in if I could demonstrate how we can do this?”
+“We’ve been able to save some of your competitors 25% of their stationery costs.
+Is this something you would be interested in if I could demonstrate how we can do the same for you?”

 Anticipate Potential Objections

 Now that we’ve covered the most common sales objections, start writing down some of your own.
 To help you anticipate the objections, you need to be prepared to overcome, consider the following best practices:

-- Consulting with your sales team: Collect a list of other objections your team has experienced and make them a part of your sales training for new team members.
-This will help you better gauge which are the most common in your business.
+- Consult with your sales team: Collect a list of other objections your team has experienced and make them a part of your sales training for new team members.
+This will help you better gauge which are the most common in your business and industry.

-- Brainstorming together to find your best response to each objection.
-Some members of your team may be better at dealing with certain objections than others and you will be able to share best practice.
+- Brainstorm together: Find your best response to each objection.
+Some members of your team may be better at dealing with certain objections than others, and you will be able to share best practices.

-- Monitoring reasons for losing sales opportunities within a sales CRM system like Pipedrive, which makes it easy for you to set up a menu of potential reasons for losing deals at each stage of your sales pipeline, then run automated reports so that you can monitor how you are overcoming objections more effectively.
+- Monitor reasons for losing sales opportunities: Use a CRM such as Pipedrive, which makes it easy to set up a menu of potential reasons for losing deals at each stage of your sales pipeline.
+You can even run automated reports so that you can monitor how you are overcoming objections more effectively.

 Prospective customers often don’t give you a chance to explain the value you can provide to their business.
 This is usually because they are too busy and receive a ton of sales calls on a daily basis.
 They have learned that blunt objections are the best defense against cold calls that waste their time.
 To counter this, do your research, anticipate common objections that arise in your industry, and create an overcoming objections handbook.